hkverma/litendb/README.md

 POCO is network library for C++ See here https://pocoproject.org/ for more information.

-It is built as a submodule in tendb.
+It is built as a submodule in liten.
 Follow these steps to build.
 Tenalytics does not currently use Poco library.

 ```
-$ cd ${TENDB_ROOT_DIR}/cpp/external_libs
+$ cd ${LITEN_ROOT_DIR}/cpp/external_libs
 $ git submodule update --init --recursive
 $ cd poco
 $ ./build.sh